-Introducing the requirement for 1% affordable housing in all residential unit developments and a contribution (calculated at planning proposal assessment stage) for any site receiving uplift will increase the availability of affordable housing within Waverley.
+Introducing the requirement for 1% affordable housing in all residential unit developments, a contribution (calculated at planning proposal assessment stage) for any site receiving uplift, and a clause allowing us to apply the Housing SEPP contributions will increase the availability of affordable housing within Waverley.
 This housing will be given to a community housing supplier to manage so that the rent will be capped at a percentage of the market rate meaning those on very low, low and moderate household incomes can still afford to live in Waverley.
 This will help to improve housing inequalities within Waverley and ensure that there will be a variety of housing typologies available at low rental rates.